CosmWasm/docs-deprecated/dev-academy/develop-smart-contract/02-develop.md

 }
 ```

-The logic above is for if owner is `Some` validate, if not use `info.sender` and store configuration,
+The logic above is for if the owner is `Some` validate, if not use `info.sender` and store configuration,
 then return `Response` with attributes.

 ```rust